FedericoFin/Detecting-Frauds-with-Logistic-Regression/README.md

 ### Fitting a Logistic Regression Model to a dataset with the aim of predicting wether a transaction is fraud or not.

-This file is inspired by a few Udacity Data Analyst Nano Degree classes.

 The Logistic Regerssion is a methodology used to predict the value of the dichotomic dependent variable Y, based on a set of explanantory variables, which could be either quantitative and qualitative.